-Anne Pieterse is a designer and maker, specializing in textile, shoemaking, and prototyping.
-Her projects are often in the field of social design.
+Anne Pieterse is a product designer, with a fascination and passion for organization and management.
+She combines these two things in her work as a Project manager for GLUE and Dutch Invertuals.
+She graduated Artez University of the Arts in 2021 and has been working as a freelance designer since then.
 Anne aspires to be a connecting element between design and society.
 In her work she educates and connects people through design.
 During projects she collaborates with experts to get a view on the context she is working in.

 ‘Design is the connection between knowledge and people.
-Design and art is a way of explaining matter and conveying ideas in an understandable manner.
+Design and art have the ability to explain matter and conveying ideas in an understandable manner.’

 2019 - 2020 | Shoe minor at ArtEZ, Arnhem

 2017 - 2021 | Bachelor at ArtEZ, Arnhem